Factorization of the dijet cross section in hadron-hadron collisions: Introduction

-Only after the remaining divergence is guaranteed to be of the UV origin, we can safely apply the renormalization group equation to resum large logarithms.
-In this paper, we employ the pure dimensional regularization with the spacetime dimension $D=4-2\eps$ and the $\overline{\mathrm{MS}}$ scheme, in which we carefully distinguish the UV and the IR divergences in computing radiative corrections of the jet and soft functions with a jet algorithm.
-Especially in the soft function, there exist IR divergences if we naively apply the jet algorithm.
-However, we have found some additional contributions from the phase space pertaining to the beam directions.
-By including this contribution, the soft function becomes IR finite, and we have a firm status in proving the factorization theorem.
-It will be explained in detail in Sec.~\ref{phdsoft}.

 The dijet cross section is described by $2\to 2$ processes at the parton level.
-We can analyze all the processes, but we rather choose the specific process $q\overline{q} \to gg$ to show how the extraction of the IR divergence works.
-This process involves the computation of the gluon jet function with the jet algorithm, while the quark jet function with the jet algorithm was calculated in Ref.~\cite{Chay:2015ila,Jouttenus:2009ns, Cheung:2009sg}.
+We can analyze all the processes for phenomenology, but we rather choose the specific process $q\overline{q} \to gg$ to show how to treat all the types of the divergences consistently.
+This process involves the computation of the gluon jet function with the jet algorithm~\cite{Ellis:2010rwa}, and the quark beam function with the beam veto.
+Note that the quark jet function with the jet algorithm was calculated in Ref.~\cite{Chay:2015ila,Jouttenus:2009ns, Cheung:2009sg}.
 And the structure of the hard and soft functions is interesting and complicated enough to seek the consistency in the relations among the anomalous dimensions.